khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 Design tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
 On the surface, a design token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.

-For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes.
+For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes like light, dark, or high contrast.
 But, if a token like `color.text.secondary` is applied, someone can understand that the text color is likely less prominent than the primary color regardless of mode.
 The design intent has been communicated and can't be changed without reconsidering the purpose.

 More specifically, we use design tokens to: